July 20, 2012

 What does the research say?
 Is there any truth to the summer loss claim?
 Yes.
 But it’s more limited than is generally acknowledged and it doesn’t point to the solution that’s most commonly endorsed.

 First of all, whatever kind of loss does occur, at least in reading skills, is directly related to students’ socioeconomic status.
 Low-income children are affected disproportionately—to the point that a good part of what is classified as the achievement gap can be explained, statistically speaking, by class-based differences in what happens over the summer.
 The “summer shortfall…[of] low-SES youth…relative to better-off children contributes to the perpetuation of family advantage and disadvantage across generations.”
 That’s very different from sweeping claims about learning, per se, being something that’s inevitably lost when you take a break.
+[Addendum: A 2019 study was unable to replicate the findings of the foundational study on summer learning loss in low-income students, partly because of problems with its methodology.]

 Second, to the extent that low-income kids are likely to lose ground in reading proficiency, Richard Allington, who specializes in this very issue, points out that summer school (and summer homework assignments) aren’t necessary or even sensible.
 Rather, he and his colleagues have shown that the key is to ensure “easy and continuing access to self-selected books for summer reading”—a solution that’s not only a lot cheaper than summer school but a lot less likely to cause kids’ interest in learning to evaporate in a sweltering classroom.